vitimiti/CnC.Modernized/README.md

-# CnC.Modernized.Generals
+# CnC.Modernized

-This is a dotnet and modernized implementation of the open-sourced engine from EA Electronics' repository of the Command and Conquer: Generals and Command and Conquer: Generals Zero Hour games.
+This is a dotnet and modernized implementation of the open-sourced engine from EA Electronics' repository of the Command and Conquer games.

 ## Aims